Contribute to a Sustainable Society through Business

 Long-term target:

-• *2 Ratio of green products and super green products to the total number of assessments conducted at the time of new product development
+• *2 Ratio of Green Product and Super Green Products to the total number of new products registered new product development.

 * ✓: achieved; ―: not achieved